sonusboom/zabbix_installer/README.md

 # Intro
-`zabbix_installer.sh` is a bash script designed to quickly install the docker version of Zabbix (https://www.zabbix.com) for testing and/or small scale production purposes.
+`zabbix_install.sh` is a bash script designed to quickly install the docker version of Zabbix (https://www.zabbix.com) for testing and/or small scale production purposes.

 ### Usage